~Early visitors were enchanted with Florida’s natural beauty and their very first love affair was with Silver Springs in Ocala.

-“We had a couple from California here yesterday,” said Ryan Toler, owner of Discovery Kayak Tours, which operates the concession and runs kayak tours at 12 Central Florida sites.
+“We had a couple from California here yesterday,” said Ryan Toler, owner of Discovery Kayak Tours, which runs kayak tours on the Silver River and at 12 Central Florida sites.
 “They came back and said: ‘Oh my gosh, we didn’t realize places like this still exist.
 We saw more wildlife in an hour and a half than we have in the last three days.’
 They could not believe how beautiful it is.”

 Nor could I. On a visit last winter, we paddled to Silver Spring, one of the largest artesian springs in the world, from a launch (now closed) at the old Silver River State Park.